zathras777/flatcam-qt6/README.md

 - Huge window size on Windows!
 - large curosr on Linux
+- RadioSet has incorrect handling for checking whether is has been checked.

 There are many additional bugs!
 It's a large amount of code and various parts don't seem to work or don't seem to work quite correctly.
 Pull requests more than welcome!